zonghongtzh/Thesis-tools/README.md

 ## later edit: In Singapore_Archives_searcher_V2 there is no need to edit the code itself.
 Simply run the entire code and input the information as required

-# Directions to use: Singapore Archives searcher.
+# How to use: Singapore Archives searcher.
 To conduct primary/secondary source research for a Arts/Social Science thesis, students may need to sift through hundreds of thousands of newspaper articles from http://eresources.nlb.gov.sg/newspapers/.
 To do this, students first:
 1. Conduct a keyword search
 2. Check the relevent filter boxes